1993 Swift Mighty Meaty Hotdogs season: Notable dates

 March 2: Nelson Asaytono scored 46 points as Swift won their first game of the season with a 113-103 win over Alaska Milk.

 June 27: In the battle of unbeaten teams, Swift defeated Shell Helix for their fourth win in a row, 124-116.

 July 18: In a highly-anticipated match-up, the Mighty Meaties scored an easy 132-108 win over Purefoods Oodles for their seventh win in eight games.
 The Oodles before the game were coming off a six-game winning streak since the arrival of their import Carey Scurry.

 September 28: Tony Harris scored 74 points to lead Swift to a 124-107 win over Pepsi Mega.

 Occurrences

 On July 25, the Swift Mighty Meaties beat Shell Helix Oilers, 118-117 in overtime on Terry Saldaña's last-second basket.
 That game featured a rumble and players banished from the playing court during the second quarter.
 The ugly incident started when Shell forward Ricky Relosa hit Swift import Ronnie Thompkins in the nape during a scuffle underneath the Swift basket and a brief chase ensued.
-The five players ejected for their involvement in the brawl were Relosa and Mulong Orillosa of Shell, Ronnie Thompkins, Zaldy Realubit and Cadel Mosqueda of Swift.
+The five players ejected for their involvement in the brawl were Relosa and Mulong Orillosa of Shell, and Ronnie Thompkins, Zaldy Realubit and Cadel Mosqueda of Swift.